-Attorney General’s Office of Special Investigation Opens Investigation Into Civilian Death in Herkimer County
+Attorney General’s Office of Special Investigation Opens Investigation into Civilian Death in New York

-NEW YORK – The New York Attorney General’s Office of Special Investigation (OSI) has opened an investigation into the death of Carson Dobson, who died on December 24, 2021, following an encounter with members of the New York State Police (NYSP) and the Village of Dolgeville Police Department.
+NEW YORK – The New York Attorney General’s Office of Special Investigation (OSI) has opened an investigation into the death of a civilian who died on August 5, 2023 following an encounter with members of the New York City Police Department (NYPD) on August 4, 2023.

 These are preliminary facts and subject to change.